Tampere 2020 travel grants

-Travel grants are available only to early-stage scholars who have no tenured position at the moment of applying, who have an abstract accepted for full presentation at the conference, who currently reside* in low or middle income countries (see the country income classification list), and who have been paid-up members of IAMCR for at least one full year - that is, who are current members and were members in 2018.
+Travel grants are available only to early-stage scholars who have no tenured position at the moment of applying, who have an abstract accepted for full presentation at the conference, who currently reside* in low or middle income countries (see the country income classification list), and who have been paid-up members of IAMCR for at least one full year - that is, who are current members in 2020 and were also members in 2019.
 Representatives and student representatives of an institution that has been a member for 1 year qualify even if they were only added in the current year.
 The selection process seeks to support diverse participation at the conference, with priority given to under-represented regions and countries.

 Note that for co-authored papers, only the first author is eligible for a grant unless he or she is unable to attend the conference.